dustinpfister/blog_posts/_posts/threejs-vector3.md

 This post is then about the Vector3 constructor that is a useful class for various things in a three.js project.
 A 3d Vector3 Instance consists of an x, y, and z value which makes it useful for plotting a single point in 3d space, but these values can also be in the range of numbers between 0 and 1 which can then be raised by a multiplier, and in some ways can be translated to angles and directions that have to do with the rotation of an object rather than its position.
 There are all kinds of use cases that will come up here and there for Vector3 such as finding [Euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance) via the length method of the Vector3 instance, which is the distance from the vector to the origin for example.

 <!-- more -->

-Vector3 instances are also used when creating geometry that will be used in a mesh, and there are also many properties in various objects that expect an instance of Vector3.
-There are also a whole bunch of useful methods that can be used for typical tasks such as finding the distance between two points in space, or to copy the values of one vector instance to another.
-While I am looking into the vector3 class I might also touch base one some other Class instances of interest such as the [Euler class](/2021/04/28/threejs-euler/) which is like Vecor3 only it deals with angles rather than a position.

 ## The THREE.Vector3 class and What to know first